|

 as soon as the grading is done per assignment/exam.

-Make a habit to check your latest grade frequently,
+Check your latest grade frequently,

 - If you believe your exam(s) was incorrectly graded